 Power Point PPT: Why Software Configuration Management Why Scm from Rajesh KumarRead more »

-Best Practices in Software Configuration Management Abstract When deploying new SCM (software configuration management) tools, implementers sometimes focus on perfecting…Read more »
+Best Practices in Software Configuration Management Abstract When deploying new SCM (software configuration management) tools, implementers sometimes focus on perfecting fine-grained activities, while unwittingly carrying forward poor, large-scale practices from…Read more »

 Software engineers usually find coding to be the most satisfying aspect of their job.
 This is easy to understand because programming is a challenging, creative activity requiring extensive technical skills.
 It can mean getting to “play” with state-of-the-art tools, and it provides almost instant gratification in the form of immediate feedback.
 Programming is the development task that most readily comes to mind when the profession of software engineering is mentioned.